Jasraj-Jassar/ChronoSage/README.md

-# Time.AI Calendar Assistant
+# ChronoSage

-A Streamlit-based calendar assistant that uses natural language processing to schedule, edit, and view calendar events in Google Calendar.
+An intelligent calendar assistant that uses natural language processing to schedule, edit, and view calendar events in Google Calendar.
+Specialized for Mountain Time zone users.

 ## Features